-The increase in debt of Fannie Mae from December 31, 2022 to June 30, 2023 was due to new issuances outpacing redemptions.
-The increase in debt of consolidated trusts from December 31, 2022 to June 30, 2023 was primarily driven by sales of Fannie Mae MBS, which also includes sales of Fannie Mae MBS that were previously held in our retained mortgage portfolio.
+The decrease in debt of Fannie Mae from December 31, 2022 to September 30, 2023 was due to redemptions outpacing new issuances.
+The increase in debt of consolidated trusts from December 31, 2022 to September 30, 2023 was primarily driven by sales of Fannie Mae MBS, which also includes sales of Fannie Mae MBS that were previously held in our retained mortgage portfolio.
 Sales of Fannie Mae MBS are accounted for as issuances of debt of consolidated trusts in our condensed consolidated balance sheets, since the MBS certificate ownership is transferred from us to a third party.
 See "Liquidity and Capital Management-Liquidity Management-Debt Funding" for a summary of activity in short-term and long-term debt of Fannie Mae.
 Also see "Note 7, Short-Term and Long-Term Debt" for additional information on our total outstanding debt.